Lachlan Valley environmental water

 Available environmental water in 2012-13

 Moderate conditions currently exist in the Lachlan catchment.
-At the start of the water year Wyangala Dam was at 68 per cent, while Carcoar Dam was 63 per cent, with high security allocations at 100% and general security allocations at 0%.
+At the start of the water year Wyangala Dam was at 68% capacity, while Carcoar Dam was at 63%, with high security allocations at 100% and general security allocations at 0%.
 However, general security account carryover provides around 71,000 ML of held environmental water made up from NSW Environmental Water Holdings and Commonwealth environmental water for use in the Lachlan valley this water year.
 A further 40,000 ML of planned environmental water is also available for ecological and water quality use from the start of 2013-14.

-The Lachlan Riverine Working Group (LRWG) has considered the conditions of assets, water availability and climate forecasts and has recommended that under the forecast ‘moderate’ resource assessment, the management outcomes for the water year are to maintain ecological health and resilience
+The Lachlan Riverine Working Group (LRWG) has considered the conditions of assets, water availability and climate forecasts and recommended that under the forecast ‘moderate’ resource assessment, the management outcomes for the water year are to maintain ecological health and resilience.

 For this management outcome, NSW has nominated priority environmental watering actions for the 2013-14 water year.
 These include water delivery to the lower Lachlan River channel and wetlands, lower Willandra Creek and Lower Gum Swamp.